sickdyd/react-search-autocomplete/README.md

   resultStringKeyName,
   // The key in `items` that contains the string to display in the
   // results
-  useCaching,
-  // Default value: false.
-If set to true, the items will
-  // be stored in sessionStorage, and each time onSearch
-  // is called, cached will be true. inputDebounce,
+  inputDebounce,
   // Default value: 200.
 When the user is typing, before
   // calling onSearch wait this amount of ms.